- Gateway High

 Bright Futures Community Service/ Paid Work Hours

-Students must earn either the required community service OR paid work hours, but not a combination of both.
+Students must earn either the required community service AND/OR paid work hours.
 Service hours/paid work hours must be completed with an agency, company, organization or business.

 Scholarship